Skwiix - Musical-Info-Advice-Support

 Picture

 The clarinet is generally believed to have been invented in Germany in the late 17th century by Johann Christoph Denner, a Nuremberg instrument maker.
-A similar instrument called the chalumeau was already in existence but Denner added two keys, including the innovative register key, which increased the range by over two octaves.
-The fact that the name “clarinet” originally meant “small Clarinet” was probably also related to this characteristic of the clarinet.
+A similar instrument called the chalumeau was already in existence, but Denner added two keys, including the innovative register key, which increased the range by over two octaves.
+The fact that the name "clarinet" originally meant "small Clarinet" was probably also related to this characteristic of the clarinet.
 Denner also improved the mouthpiece and enhanced the shape of the bell.
-The lower register of the clarinet is still known as the "chalumeau register."
+The clarinet's lower register is still known as the "chalumeau register."
 It was an evolved version of the chalumeau.
 Denner was the first to make the chalumeau with two keys and increased its range by 2 octaves.
 The clarinet was made out of wood.

 Picture